-The pond at EBG continuously contains water; therefore, the sediments are considered wet and are not included in the scope of this addendum.
+The wetland at EBG continuously contains water; therefore, the sediments are considered wet and are not included in the scope of this addendum.

-- 39 The total HI is less than 1.0 and the total ILCR is less than 1E-06 for the Fire/Dust Suppression Worker - 40 exposed to contaminants in shallow surface soils (0-1 ft BGS); therefore, no COCs were identified for - 41 this receptor.
+The total HI is less than 1.0 and the total ILCR is less than 1E-06 for the Fire/Dust Suppression Worker exposed to contaminants in shallow surface soils (0-1 ft BGS); therefore, no COCs were identified for this receptor.